Big Up Your CHESS - Project Details

 Priority:

-- Those from the above communities who are interested in mindful leadership and community development.
+• Those from the above communities who are interested in mindful leadership and community development and contemproary collaborative artistic expression.

-- Those who would like to make new friends around a really healthy new habit and community of practice
+• Those who would like to make new friends around a healthy new habit and community of practice framework.

 Don’t be put off by the CHESS acronym Family!

 This is not a chess club! and no knowledge or interest in CHESS is necessary.
-We acknowledge and use game of CHESS as a metaphor for life and its twists and turns.
-How we choose to play the game of life is important and this programme offers the opportunity for – Choosing community collaboration, Health, Education and Strategic Solidarity or (CHESS).
+We acknowledge and use the game of CHESS as a metaphor for life and its twists and turns.
+How we choose to play the game of life is important and this programme offers the opportunity for us to explore what choosing, Health, Education and Strategic Solidarity or (CHESS) might look like.

 How will the project meet its intentions?